 How to wear Belgian loafers

 If they are made from suede or calf leather you can wear them the same way as you would wear tassel or penny loafers – casual or smart casual outfits.
-If they are made from velvet then they are intended for a Black Tie event that takes place indoors and should be worn with a tuxedo.
+If they are made from velvet, they are intended for a Black Tie event indoors and should be worn with a tuxedo.

 Opera pumps (or court shoes in the UK) are low-cut formal loafer that is typically made from black patent leather and either has a shoe buckle or a black bow as ostensible fastening on the vamp.